BrightSky-OSSDO/Stellar-Mesh/README.md

 - `year`: The amount of time it takes for the celestial body to make a full trip around its parent object, measured in Earth days.
 Must be an integer value.
 If the year length is a decimal number, it must be rounded to an integer.
 If the celestial body doesn't orbit anything, this value should be set to null.
 - `rings`: Whether or not the celestial body has a ring system.
 Boolean value.
 - `parent`: The name of the object around which the celestial body orbits.
 Must be a string value.
 If the celestial body doesn't orbit anything, this value should be set to null.
-- `satellites`: The number of natural satellites that orbit the celestial body.
+- `number_of_satellites`: The number of natural satellites that orbit the celestial body.
 Integer value.
 For a planet, this value would refer to moons.
 For a star, this value would refer to planets.
-For a moon, this value would likely be 0 because most moons don't have natural satellites. **Note**: `satellites` does not include man-made objects that orbit a celestial body.
+For a moon, this value would likely be 0 because most moons don't have natural satellites.
+Note that `satellites` does not include man-made objects that orbit a celestial body.
+- `satellites`: An array that contains the names of the celestial body's natural satellites.
+The satellite names are string values.
+If the celestial body has no natural satellites, this array will be empty.
 - `atmosphere`: A literal that contains information about the celestial body's atmosphere, including:
     - `corrosive`: Whether or not the atmosphere is corrosive.
 Boolean value.
 If the celestial body has no atmosphere, this value should be set to null.
     - `breathable`: Whether or not the atmosphere is breathable by humans.
 Boolean value.
 If the celestial body has no atmosphere, this value should be set to null.